 - Homemade Gravy Without Meat Drippings – This recipe makes 1 cup, so it’s your call whether you should cut it in half.
 If you’re using it for both mashed potatoes and Cornish hen, you may want to make the whole recipe.

-- Green Bean Casserole Without Canned Soup – Cutting this recipe in half and using a small casserole dish will still allow you to eat your favorite Thanksgiving casserole with minimal leftovers.
+- Green Bean Casserole Without Canned Soup – Using a small casserole dish will still allow you to eat your favorite Thanksgiving casserole with minimal leftovers.

-- Small Batch Cranberry Sauce – Makes one small jar, which is about 2-4 servings
+- Small Batch Cranberry Sauce – Makes one small jar, which is about 2-4 servings.
+Serve any leftovers on some baked Brie!

 - 1 Cornish game hen, thawed and giblets removed

-- 1 teaspoon chopped fresh thyme (or herb of choice)
+- 1 teaspoon fresh thyme leaves (or herb of choice)

 - 1 teaspoon salt